 These mile markers, or check points, can be simple accomplishments, such as making the decision to invest in your education, working hard to complete an assignment, actively participating in a discussion board, or regularly attending your weekly gatherings.

 “By small and simple things are great things brought to pass,”3 Alma the Younger taught.
 You may consider these simple accomplishments as simple sacrifices.
 Although it can be difficult, recognize that through Jesus Christ you can do hard things.

 “Don’t get overwhelmed by the many large, difficult tasks of life.
 If you commit to doing the ‘easy’ things … and you do them as perfectly as you can, big things will follow”4 — Elder Dieter F. Uchtdorf

 3. Ask for help — you’re not alone

 It can often feel overwhelming to get a degree.
 You might feel that you are sinking in a pile of never-ending homework or that your degree is too far off in the future.
 If you are experiencing these struggles, I invite and encourage you to ask for help.

 BYU-Pathway Worldwide (in partnership with BYU-Idaho) provides several opportunities for you to receive assistance during your academic years.
-Tutors, speaking partners, gatherings, missionaries, instructors, and Pathway Support each offer a unique and comfortable environment for you to receive the academic help and motivation you need to continue moving forward.
+Tutors, service missionaries, peers, mentors, instructors, and BYU-Pathway Support each offer a unique and comfortable environment for you to receive the academic help and motivation you need to continue moving forward.

 You were never meant to go through life alone, and that is why your Father in Heaven has commissioned His children to minister to one another.
 If you pray to Heavenly Father for guidance and reach out to others for assistance, He will direct you to those who can assist you to successfully complete your education.